CodeIgniter4: Initial Configuration and MVC Design Pattern

 }

-Then access it from a controller:
+Then access it from a controller, for example place the following code in app/Controllers/Home.php:

 public function index()